docker/docs/datacenter/dtr/2.2/guides/user/access-dtr/configure-your-notary-client.md

 The Docker CLI client makes it easy to sign images but to streamline that process it generates a set of private and public keys that are not tied to your UCP account.
-This means that you'll be able to push and sign images to DTR, but UCP won't trust those images since it doesn't know anything about the keys you're using.
+This means that you'll be able to push and sign images to DTR, but UCP doesn't trust those images since it doesn't know anything about the keys you're using.

 So before signing and pushing images to DTR you should: